UPDATE, 15th November 2018 – Concerns still remain, and the date has been put back again until January 31st 2019

 Apart from… you know…basic civil liberties, an assumption of innocence and right to privacy.

-Prism, and the revelations from the courageous Edward Snowden, of the extent of data tracking done by the NSA concern all of us– certainly in Australia, as revealed by consistent questioning by Greens Senator Scott Ludlam, whose office has long sought answers and some vague sense of accountability from ASIO and other agencies.
-We love … Read More »
+Prism, and the revelations from the courageous Edward Snowden, of the extent of data tracking done by the NSA concern all of us– certainly in Australia, as revealed by consistent questioning by Greens Senator Scott Ludlam, whose office has long sought answers and some vague sense of accountability from ASIO and … Read More »